VelocitasImperium/B5-DDU/B5-DDU-guide.md

 <img src="https://github.com/VelocitasImperium/B5-DDU/blob/main/images/Guide/B5-flashPCB-3.png" width="600">

 Then you need to connect your Arduino board to the B5 PCB, you need to connect the 5V, GND, MISO, MOSI, SCK, D10 pin to the corresponding pins on the B5 PCB, D10 goes to Reset.

 You can follow the B5 PCB silkscreen as it's self-explanatory.

+**NOTE** : If you are having trouble flashing the bootloader, you may have accidentally connected the RESET pin of your Arduino board to the Taurus PCB, the RESET pin on the Arduino board is not needed in this procedure, you will need to use the D10 pin instead.

 <img src="https://github.com/VelocitasImperium/B5-DDU/blob/main/images/Guide/B5-flashPCB-2.png" width="600">